tabasco73/KnowledgeGraphAlgebra/Readme.md

 1. **Generate Knowledge Graph**

-   Run the following script to generate a knowledge graph for the course:
+   Run the following script to regenerate the knowledge graph for the course:

    ```sh
    python generate_graph.py